• Photo

 We appreciate that for most families, an independent school education represents a substantial financial commitment, one that requires prioritizing education over other expenses.
 To assist families with their educational goals, Tandem Friends makes adjustments to tuition if families complete the financial aid application and their unique financial circumstances fall within the qualifying range.
 These tuition adjustments make it possible for many families to enroll one or several children at our school.

 Financial aid at Tandem Friends is funded by our operating budget.
 Every year, financial aid availability depends on several factors that include: our annual budget, our projected enrollment, the number of families applying for a financial aid tuition adjustment, and each family's unique financial circumstances.
-The Financial Aid Committee uses FAST, our financial aid assessment program, to take these elements into account and endeavors to equitably and objectively maximize each family's tuition adjustment while staying within our budget.
-While the amount of financial aid the school can provide is limited, we do our best to meet the needs of families who apply to the school and whose financial circumstances qualify them for a financial aid tuition adjustment as assessed by FAST.
+The Financial Aid Committee uses a 3rd party financial aid assessment program, to take these elements into account and endeavors to equitably and objectively maximize each family's tuition adjustment while staying within our budget.
+While the amount of financial aid the school can provide is limited, we do our best to meet the needs of families who apply to the school and whose financial circumstances qualify them for a financial aid tuition adjustment as assessed by our financial aid partner.

 Financial aid tuition adjustments are assessed annually and are need-based.
 Families seeking tuition reduction are asked to renew their financial information in their financial aid application each winter.